open-mmlab/mmaction2/demo/README.md

 - [Video GradCAM Demo](#video-gradcam-demo): A demo script to visualize GradCAM results using a single video.
 - [Webcam demo](#webcam-demo): A demo script to implement real-time action recognition from a web camera.
 - [Skeleton-based Action Recognition Demo](#skeleton-based-action-recognition-demo): A demo script to predict the skeleton-based action recognition result using a single video.
+- [Inferencer Demo](#inferencer): A demo script to implement fast predict for video analysis tasks based on unified inferencer interface.

 ## Modify configs through script arguments